cleitonsouza01/trade/docs/operation_container.md

 ## Rates
 By default all OperationContainer objects have a reference to a TaxManager object.
 This default tax manager will always return an empty dictionary.
-If you need to apply volume-based percentual fees to your operations, you must read this: [Commissions and Rates](./commissions_and_rates)
+If you need to apply volume-based rates to your operations, you must read this: [Commissions and Rates](./commissions_and_rates)

 ### How rates work in the trade module
-text...
+Rates are represented as percentages, and their actual value is calculated based on the operation volume (quantity * price).

+Read more about this in [Commissions and Rates](./commissions_and_rates).
+Read more about this in the [API docs](./api/trade.operation_container).

 Copyright (c) 2015 Rafael da Silva Rocha
 rocha.rafaelsilva@gmail.com